-- Technology & Infrastructure Gaps Aging digital networking equipment, computers, and lack of workstations in public spaces like the Senior Center and departments throughout town need to be updated with modern, up-to-date equipment and technology. - Partnerships Consider developing partnerships with MOC, Mount Wachusett Community College, and MassHire Career Center to coordinate with and build upon their existing Digital Literacy programs.

-• Understanding Digital Equity & Inclusion in Rural Areas - According to the Pew Institute, many parts of rural America lack high-speed internet which means that communities face significant barriers to learning and working.
+- Technology & Infrastructure Gaps Aging digital networking equipment, computers, and lack of workstations in public spaces like the Senior Center and departments throughout town need to be updated with modern, up-to-date equipment and technology. - Partnerships Consider developing partnerships with MOC, Mount Wachusett Community College, and MassHire Career Center to coordinate with and build upon their existing Digital Literacy programs. - Understanding Digital Equity & Inclusion in Rural Areas Better define the town's role and importance in identifying ways to bridge the digital equity gap to bring digital technology and services to disadvantaged populations throughout town.
+According to the Pew Institute, many parts of rural America lack high-speed internet which means that communities face significant barriers to learning and working.
 Individuals residing in rural areas are less likely than suburban or urban residents to have a home broadband internet subscription and less likely to own a smartphone, tablet, laptop, or computer.
-While the number of rural residents having a broadband internet connection at home has increased from six-in-ten people (63%) in 2016, to seven-in-ten people (72%) in 2021, it is still lower than in more urban areas.
+While the number of rural residents having a broadband internet connection at home has increased from six-in-ten people (63%) in 2016, to seven-in-ten people (72%) in 2021, it is still lower than in urban and suburban areas.
+Similarly, access to reliable, high-speed internet service is also lower in rural areas than in urban and suburban areas, like nearby Fitchburg.